WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 -   _firstBlockClientId_ `string`: Client ID of the first block to merge.
 -   _secondBlockClientId_ `string`: Client ID of the second block to merge.
+-   _initialPosition_ `0|-1|null`: Value reflecting direction of merge.
+An initialPosition of -1 indicates a reverse merge (e.g. via backspace).

 ### moveBlocksDown